 Q. Why are Andura wallcoatings applied by spray?

 A. Andura wallcoatings are considerably thicker than a standard masonry paint, so to ensure that we get an even, protective coating over the entire surface, we use powerful spray applicators.
 Don’t worry, we don’t make a mess – all areas are carefully masked off with tape and heavy duty paper!
 We also take special care to protect plants and shrubbery with protective tarpaulins.
-They can also be applied with a roller.
+Is spray applied (better adhesion).

 Q. Does this Andura wall coating system take long to apply?